Student Discipline and Appeals

 - Disciplinary Dismissal: An action by the Vice President for Student Development to separate a student from the University immediately for disciplinary reasons.
 The length of the dismissal and the terms by which the student may qualify to return are determined by the Vice President for Student Development.
 Refunds for tuition and/or room and board are made in accordance with the Bulletin guidelines.

-Note: In cases of dismissal, disciplinary withdrawal or denied re-enrollment, the student must gain readmission through the Vice President for Student Development.
+Note: In cases of dismissal, disciplinary withdrawal or denied re-enrollment, the Vice President for Student Development must approve the student’s readmission.

 Following any formal discipline, a student is guaranteed the right to one appeal to the next highest level of authority.
 The appeal must be made in writing within 48 hours after receiving the discipline.
 The letter of appeal must establish at least one of the following: (1) new evidence, (2) procedural error, (3) the discipline decision is inconsistent with community standards or (4) extenuating circumstances.
 The process should include an opportunity for the student and the individual who initiated the discipline to state and defend his or her position to the appellate authority.
 The decision of the appellate authority will be final.
 Appeals of discipline shall be made as follows: